 Most teams underestimate what building a web2app funnel actually involves.
 The thinking goes: “How hard can it be?
 A landing page, a payment integration, maybe a short onboarding flow.”

-In reality, going in-house means building and maintaining a complete growth platform from scratch.
+In reality, going in-house—whether through traditional development or vibe coding—means building and maintaining a complete growth platform from scratch.

 What you’ll have to build